 -all pupils to make the best possible progress in all aspects of their school life and work; and -all staff to be able to teach and promote good learning.

-Farsley Farfield Primary School is a fully inclusive school.
+Farsley Farfield Primary School is a fully inclusive school which takes a restorative approach to resolving conflict and preventing harm.
 All members of the school community should be free from discrimination of any sort (as laid down in the Equality Act, 2014).
-To this end the school must have a clear and comprehensive Anti-bullying Policy that is known and understood by all, consistently applied and monitored for its effectiveness.
+To this end, the school must have a clear and comprehensive Anti-bullying Policy that is known and understood by all, consistently applied and monitored for its effectiveness.
 Measures to protect all members of the school community from bullying and discrimination are clearly set out and regularly monitored for their effective implementation.